 Why You Should Start Repayment While Still In School

 Student borrowers have a lot on their minds.
 It’s no wonder, then, that very few of them devote much thought to repayment of their student loans until after graduation.
 However, the time to plan repayment of student loans is long before then.
 Many borrowers whose repayment terms begin after graduation don’t understand that they can voluntarily contribute small payments toward their loans while still in school.

 There are a variety of ways you can save money while making your repayment process go as smoothly as possible.
 It is first important to understand the ins and outs of your loans.
 This means you should know your monthly payment, interest rates and types, and your length of repayment.
 It is much harder to successfully repay your debts if you don’t know the basics about them.

-If you have more than one private student loan or both private and federal student loans, you can save money by paying off your highest interest loans first.
-Because these loans have higher interest rates, more money will accumulate each month.
+If you have more than one private school loan or both private and federal student loans, you can save money by paying off your highest interest loans first.
+Because these have higher interest rates, more money will accumulate each month.
 Pay each of you minimum payments and then take whatever money you have left over and put it towards your most expensive loans.

 Another way to save money is to take advantage of interest rate reduction offers.
 The most common, that nearly every lender offers, is for enrolling in automatic payments.
 When you do this, not only are you given an interest discount (usually around 0.25%), you also don’t have to worry about making your payment each month.
 As long as the money is in the account, your servicer will automatically deduct your payment.